-But while it has limitations, you will not need to learn anything at all.
+But while it has limitations, you will not need to learn anything new at all.

-4. Meme Maker by ImgFlip
+Meme Maker by ImgFlip

 Why not have some fun on social media and make a meme?

-There is a watermark on the free version, but that is probably not going to concern you or spoil your fun.
+There is a small watermark on the free version, but that is probably not going to concern you or spoil your fun.

 Microsoft Word and Apple Pages

 For authors, Word and Pages are the two best applications for adding text to images that are within a manuscript.

-This is especially important if you are publishing on Kindle because Amazon charges a delivery fee based on your ebook file size.
+It is especially important if you are publishing on Kindle because Amazon charges a delivery fee based on your ebook file size.

 You should always size your images to the dimensions to fit your book and then use an image compressor to reduce the file size.